Mannus Lake Blue-green Algae Monitoring

 Domestic Water Assistance

-Council resolved to provide affected households with up to 13,000 litres of domestic water per fortnight during an algal bloom outbreak in the lake and creek over the 2018/19 Summer Season.
+Council resolved to provide affected households with up to 13,000 litres of domestic water per fortnight during an algal bloom outbreak in the lake and creek

 To apply for water assistance please click here to download the application form(PDF, 181KB)